mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw an H-bidge ciruit.
 - Draw a half-bidge ciruit.
 - How does a half/H-Bridge work?
-- What's the difference between an H-bridge and half-bridge?
+- What is the difference between an H-bridge and half-bridge?
 What are the tradeoffs?
 - How can you brake a motor using a half-bridge?
 What about an H-bridge?
 Which can brake the motor faster?
 How does this stress the motor?
 - When can you use an asymmetrical half-bridge?
 When do you need a symmetrical H-bridge?
 - What are the advantages of using a high-side NFET?
 What additional challenges are presented?